andreaschari/linguistic-transfer/README.md

 ### mT5

 You can use the `finetune_mt5.py` script to fine-tune the mT5 model on the mMARCO dataset.
-A few paths in the script need to be changed to match your setup, such as `MODEL_SAVE_PATH` and `QUERIES_PATH`.

 ### ColBERT-XM